Cray-HPE/docs-csm/install/README.md

 After installing all of the CSM services, now validate the health of the management nodes and all CSM services.
-The reason to do it now is that if there are any problems detected with the core infrastructure or the nodes, it is easy to rewind the installation to [Deploy Management Nodes](#1-deploy-management-nodes) because the final NCN has not yet been deployed.
+The reason to do it now is that if there are any problems detected with the core infrastructure or the nodes, it is easy to rewind the installation to [Deploy management nodes](#1-deploy-management-nodes), because the final NCN has not yet been deployed.
 In addition, deploying the final NCN successfully requires several CSM services to be working properly.